silkimen/cordova-plugin-advanced-http/README.md

   }
 }
 ```

+:warning: An enumeration style object is exposed as `cordova.plugin.http.ErrorCode`.
+You can use it to check against internal error codes.

 ### get<a name="get"></a>
 Execute a GET request.
 Takes a URL, parameters, and headers.
 See the [post](#post) documentation for details on what is returned on success and failure.